nautobot/nautobot-app-chatops/docs/chat_setup/chat_setup.md

 ## Server Configuration

-Enable the `nautobot-chatops` plugin in `nautobot_config.py` under `PLUGINS`, as described in `README.md`.
-There are no general mandatory settings in `PLUGINS_CONFIG`, but there are platform-specific requirements.
+As the `nautobot` user, you will now edit the `nautobot_config.py` file.

+There are also some platform-specific requirements to configure.
-You will use some values from your chat platform-specific configuration in the prior section to configure chatops in `nautobot_config.py`.
+Some values from your chat platform-specific configuration in the prior section are configured in `nautobot_config.py`.

 Below is a sample configuration snippet in `nautobot_config.py` that enables Slack.

+Note a few details:
+* You must add `"nautobot_chatops"` to the list defined by `PLUGINS`
+* The `slack_api_token` and `slack_signing_secret` values were taken from the values presented in the Slack platform-specific setup.
-The `slack_api_token` and `slack_signing_secret` could also be stored in a `.creds.env` instead, and then refer to the defined variables in `PLUGINS_CONFIG`.
+* The `slack_api_token` and `slack_signing_secret` could also be stored in a `.creds.env` instead, and then refer to the defined variables in `PLUGINS_CONFIG`.

 ```python
 # Enable installed plugins.
 Add the name of each plugin to the list.